Lake Charles Community Property Partition Lawyer

 Property division is one of the most contentious and complex aspects of a divorce.
 Louisiana’s community property laws make it even more complicated.
 Without an agreement between spouses the court will split assets 50-50 no matter who acquired or earned the assets.
 While it can be emotionally challenging, an experienced family law attorney in Lake Charles, LA, can help with legal advice, represent you in settlement negotiations, and protect your best interests.

 At The Johnson Firm, we represent clients in dealing with complex property division issues in divorce.
-Contact a Lake Charles divorce attorney today to schedule a consultation to learn more about our approach to protecting your assets in a divorce and ensuring the partition is fair.
+Contact a Lake Charles family law attorney today to schedule a consultation to learn more about our approach to protecting your assets in a divorce and ensuring the partition is fair.